 A bad hair day does not wreck as much of a havoc as a bad shoe day.
 Not only do the wrong shoes hurt your feet and cause pain all through the day, they also possess the ability to not let your feet recover from their tortes soon.

 Bad shoes not only slow you down, cause you to walk differently and make you feel disbanlanced, they can cause serious harm to your feet and posture.
 Without proper support and cushioning you may well be looking at long and painful days of foot cramps, blisters, aches, sprains, fractures and in serious cases osteoarthritis and posture issues.

 New shoes also cause some of the above problems like blisters and aches but that is only in the initial phase when you are breaking into them.
-New shoes are not the real culprit here, the real culprit are bad shoes or rather badly designed shoes.
+They are not the real culprit here, the real culprit are bad shoes or rather badly designed ones.

 So I have listed the 6 type of shoes that one should be very careful of because more often than not some minor or major flaw in their design or fabric sets off a chain reaction that end in you experiencing pain.

 Here are a list of 6 Shoes That may Hurt Your Feet

 Generally worn in the summers, sandals or flip flops offers great freedom of movement to its wearer but what it lacks is proper support.
 Most Flip flops are not built to provide the proper support needed by the feet thus causing the heel to ache or the ankle to sprain.
 A smart solution will be to buy only those flip flops and sandals that are designed properly so that they properly support your feet and keep them in place.